Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-1/lecture-4-tables-list/tables-list-notes.md

 ### `rowspan` Attribute
 Similar to colspan, the rowspan attribute on a table header or table data element indicates how many rows that particular cell should span within the table.
 The rowspan value is set to 1 by default and will take any positive integer up to 65534.

+### `scope` Attribute

+The `scope` attribute specifies whether a header cell is a header for a column, row, or group of columns or rows.

+**Note**: The `scope` attribute has no visual effect in ordinary web browsers, but can be used by screen readers.

 ## code-along!